What If I Already Know a Language?

 Steps for Clearing a Prerequisite

-Important NoteThis process can take up to four weeks to complete, so be sure to submit your application as soon as possible – and at least four weeks before your registration date for the quarter you want to take your class.
+Important NoteThis process can take up to two weeks to complete, so be sure to submit your application as soon as possible – and at least four weeks before your registration date for the quarter you want to take your class.
 Otherwise, the clearance may not be processed in time for you to register for the class.

 Complete the form